AmitKumarDas/Decisions/blogs/openebs_operator_design.md

     onSparse: true
   # jiva is the specification related jiva storage engine
   jiva:
+    ha:
+      # A value of 'None' will invalidate the ha support specified at maya level
+      # A value e.g. 'ReplicaFailure' will add to the existing ha support options mentioned at maya level
+      support:
+      - None
   # localPV is the specification related to local PV storage engine
   localPV:
   # ndm is the specification related to ndm disk management solution